 “This is heartbreaking.”

-Compassion should have led the way, not speculation, not tribal thinking, not the urge to sort tragedy into categories.
+Compassion should have led the way, not speculation, not politics, not the need to put people into groups.
 A family was destroyed.
 Children woke up in a world that will never feel the same again.
 That alone should have been enough to quiet the noise and awaken empathy.
-Instead, the conversation quickly shifted to political affiliation, as if a person’s worth depended on which box they marked on a voter registration form.
-As if the suffering of children is secondary to the comfort of a narrative.
+Instead, the conversation shifted to politics, as if a person’s worth depended on which box they marked on a voter registration form.
+As if the suffering of children was less important than protecting a narrative.
 That is not who we are meant to be.

 Why Compassion Must Come First